cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/notes.day5.md

   // a frame of video
   window.requestAnimationFrame( render )

-  if( textureLoaded === true ) {
   // use our feedback shader
   gl.useProgram( feedbackProgram )
   // update time on CPU and GPU
   time++
   gl.uniform1f( uTime, time )
   gl.bindFramebuffer( gl.FRAMEBUFFER, framebuffer )
   // use the framebuffer to write to our texFront texture gl.framebufferTexture2D( gl.FRAMEBUFFER, gl.COLOR_ATTACHMENT0, gl.TEXTURE_2D, textureFront, 0 )
   // this defines the size of the data that will be drawn onto our texture gl.viewport(0, 0, size,size )

   gl.activeTexture( gl.TEXTURE0 )
   gl.bindTexture( gl.TEXTURE_2D, videoTexture )
   gl.uniform1i( uVideoTexture, 0 )
   gl.texImage2D(
     gl.TEXTURE_2D,    // target: you will always want gl.TEXTURE_2D
     0,                // level of detail: 0 is the base
     gl.RGBA, gl.RGBA, // color formats
     gl.UNSIGNED_BYTE, // type: the type of texture data; 0-255
     video             // pixel source: could also be video or image )

-    // in our shaders, read from texBack, which is where we poked to gl.activeTexture( gl.TEXTURE1 )
-    gl.bindTexture( gl.TEXTURE_2D, textureBack )
+  // in our shaders, read from texBack, which is where we poked to gl.activeTexture( gl.TEXTURE1 ) gl.bindTexture( gl.TEXTURE_2D, textureBack )
   gl.uniform1i( uFeedbackTexture, 1 )
   // run shader
   gl.drawArrays( gl.TRIANGLES, 0, 6 )

-    // swap our front and back textures let tmp = textureFront
-    textureFront = textureBack
-    textureBack = tmp
+  // swap our front and back textures let tmp = textureFront textureFront = textureBack textureBack = tmp

   // use the default framebuffer object by passing null gl.bindFramebuffer( gl.FRAMEBUFFER, null )
   gl.viewport(0, 0, size, size )
   // select the texture we would like to draw to the screen.
   // note that webgl does not allow you to write to / read from the
   // same texture in a single render pass.
 Because of the swap, we're
-    // displaying the state of our simulation ****before**** this render pass (frame) gl.activeTexture( gl.TEXTURE0 )
-    gl.bindTexture( gl.TEXTURE_2D, textureFront )
+  // displaying the state of our simulation ****before**** this render pass (frame) gl.activeTexture( gl.TEXTURE0 ) gl.bindTexture( gl.TEXTURE_2D, textureFront )
-    // use our drawing (copy) shader
-    gl.useProgram( drawProgram )
+  // use our drawing (copy) shader gl.useProgram( drawProgram )
   // put simulation on screen
   gl.drawArrays( gl.TRIANGLES, 0, 6 )
-  }
 }
 ```